-- We remained active in repositioning the portfolio, adding several innovative companies in the health care and technology sectors.
+- We were active through the extreme volatility, adding several new positions in health care and technology and adding to others.

 Market Overview and Outlook